Birdchain/whitepaper-business/README.md

 2. Open settings:
     1. Set the number of SMS they want to be sold*;
     2. Click “Send”;
-3. Chat with your friends and family via Birdchain app, while SMS are automatically sold in the background;
+3. Chat with your friends and family via Birdchain app, while SMS is automatically sold in the background;
 4. Check in-app wallet to track their earnings and number of messages sold.